tttsaurus/Fluid-Interaction-Tweaker/README.md

 [![Versions](https://img.shields.io/curseforge/game-versions/1094214?logo=curseforge&label=Game%20Version)](https://www.curseforge.com/minecraft/mc-mods/fluid-interaction-tweaker)
 [![Downloads](https://img.shields.io/curseforge/dt/1094214?logo=curseforge&label=Downloads)](https://www.curseforge.com/minecraft/mc-mods/fluid-interaction-tweaker)

 If you like this project, don't forget to give it a star⭐!

 ## Overview
-- This is a (1.12.2 Minecraft Forge) CraftTweaker/GroovyScript addon that enables you to add more fluid interactions using the `zenscript`/`groovyscript`.
+- This is a CraftTweaker/GroovyScript addon that enables you to add more fluid interactions using the `zenscript`/`groovyscript`.
 - This mod doesn't extend anything about the vanilla water and lava interaction system.
 Instead, the mod creates a new general system for fluid interactions.
 - It can also act as a library mod for fluid interactions.